-Appointment and Resignation of Company Secretaries
+Division 4 - Appointment and Resignation of Secretaries

-465. Company required to have company secretary
+10.24 Company required to have secretary

-- (1) A company must have a company secretary. - (2) With effect from the date of incorporation of a company, the first company secretary of the company is the person named as the company secretary in the incorporation form delivered to the Registrar under section 62(1). - (3) If the name of a firm is specified in the incorporation form under section 5(1)(c) of Schedule 2, all partners of the firm as at the date of the incorporation form are the first joint company secretaries of the company. - (4) A company secretary of a company must- - (a) if a natural person, ordinarily reside in Hong Kong; and - (b) if a body corporate, have its registered office or a place of business in Hong Kong.
+(1) A company must have a secretary.

+(2) With effect from the date of incorporation of a company, the first secretary of the company is the person named as the secretary in the application form submitted under section 3.1(1).

+(3) If the name of a firm is specified in the application form under section 3.5(3)(c), all partners of the firm as at the date of the application form are the first joint secretaries of the company.

+(4) A secretary of a company must -

+- (a) if an individual, ordinarily reside in Hong Kong; - (b) if a body corporate, have its registered office or a place of business in Hong Kong.

-- (5) Anything required or authorized to be done by or to the company secretary may be done- - (a) if the office is vacant or there is for any other reason no company secretary capable of acting, by or to any assistant or deputy company secretary; or - (b) if there is no assistant or deputy company secretary capable of acting, by or to any officer of the company authorized generally or specially in that behalf by the directors.
+(5) Anything required or authorized to be done by or to the secretary may be done -

+- (a) if the office is vacant or there is for any other reason no secretary capable of acting, by or to any assistant or deputy secretary; or - (b) if there is no assistant or deputy secretary capable of acting, by or to any officer of the company authorized generally or specially in that behalf by the directors.

-466. Circumstances under which director may not be company secretary
+10.25 Circumstances under which director may not be secretary

-- (1) Subject to subsections (2) and (3), a director of a company may be a company secretary of the company. - (2) The director of a private company having only one director must not also be a company secretary of the company. - (3) No private company having only one director may have as company secretary of the company a body corporate the sole director of which is the sole director of the private company.
+(1) Subject to subsections (2) and (3), a director of a company may be a secretary of the company.

+(2) The director of a private company having only one director must not also be a secretary of the company.

+(3) No private company having only one director may have as secretary of the company a body corporate the sole director of which is the sole director of the private company.

-467. Direction requiring company to appoint company secretary
+10.26 Direction requiring company to appoint secretary

-- (1) If it appears to the Registrar that a company is in contravention of section 465(1) or (4) or 466(2) or (3), the Registrar may direct the company to appoint a company secretary in compliance with that section. - (2) The direction must specify- - (a) the statutory requirement of which the company appears to be in contravention;
+(1) If it appears to the Registrar that a company is in contravention of section 10.24(1) or (4) or 10.25(2) or (3), the Registrar may direct the company to appoint a secretary in compliance with that section.

-- (b) the period within which the company must comply with the direction; and - (c) the consequences of failing to comply with it. - (3) The company must comply with the direction by- - (a) making the necessary appointment before the end of the period specified in the direction; and - (b) delivering a notice of the appointment to the Registrar in accordance with section 643(1). - (4) If a company contravenes a direction under this section, the company, and every responsible person of the company, commit an offence, and each is liable to a fine at level 6 and, in the case of a continuing offence, to a further fine of \$2,000 for each day during which the offence continues.
+- (2) The direction must specify - (a) the statutory requirement of which the company appears to be in contravention; - (b) the period within which the company must comply with the direction; and - (c) the consequences of failing to comply with it. - (3) The company must comply with the direction by - (a) making the necessary appointment before the end of the period specified in the direction; and - (b) giving notice of the appointment to the Registrar in the manner required by section 12.119(1) for giving notice of any change in its secretary or joint secretaries.

+(4) If a company contravenes a direction under this section, the company, and every responsible person of the company, commit an offence, and each is liable to a fine at level 6 and, in the case of a continuing offence, to a further fine of \$2,000 for each day during which the offence continues.

-468. Resignation of company secretary
+10.27 Resignation of secretary